mokth/einvoice/WinEInvoiceApp/readme.txt

 - You can view the XML sign's QualifyingProperties for the signProp (the most challenging part).
 - You can view all the certificate information.
 - You can save the file or information.
-- Can check the JWT Token payload (check if intermediary is setup properly)
+- Check the JWT Token payload (check if intermediary is setup properly)
-- Can verify the TIN No
+- Verify TIN No
+- Search TIN No.
+- Download document from your portal (submitted or received)